Resources for pilot and feasibility studies

 CONSORT stands for Consolidated Standards of Reporting Trials and encompasses various initiatives developed by the CONSORT Group to alleviate the problems arising from inadequate reporting of randomised controlled trials.
 The main product of CONSORT is the CONSORT Statement, which is an evidence-based, minimum set of recommendations for reporting randomised trials.
 It offers a standard way for authors to prepare reports of trial findings, facilitating their complete and transparent reporting, and aiding their critical appraisal and interpretation.

-Initially developed for individually randomised trials, an extension for randomised pilot and feasibility trials is now available.
+Initially developed for individually randomised trials, an extension for randomised pilot and feasibility trials was developed.
+The extension applies to CONSORT 2010 but can be used in conjunction with the new CONSORT 2025.
 The CONSORT extension for randomised pilot and feasibility trials aims to provide reporting guidance for any randomised study in which a future definitive randomised trial, or part of it, is conducted on a smaller scale, regardless of its design (e.g., cluster, factorial, crossover) or the terms used by authors to describe the study (e.g., pilot, feasibility, trial, study).
 This extension does not directly apply to internal pilot studies built into the design of a main trial, non-randomised pilot and feasibility studies, or phase II studies, but these studies all have some similarities to randomised pilot and feasibility studies and so many of the principles might also apply.

-There are some key differences in pilot and feasibility trials from randomised trials designed to evaluate effectiveness or efficacy, particularly in the type of information that needs to be reported and in the interpretation of standard CONSORT reporting items.
+There are some key differences between pilot and feasibility trials and randomised trials designed to evaluate effectiveness or efficacy, particularly in the type of information that needs to be reported and in the interpretation of standard CONSORT reporting items.
 Some of the original CONSORT Statement items are retained, but most have been adapted, some removed, and new items added.

 The CONSORT extension for reporting of randomised pilot and feasibility trials comprises a 26-item checklist and a flow diagram.
 The checklist items focus on reporting how the trial was designed, analysed, and interpreted; the flow diagram displays the progress of all participants through the trial (see Available downloads below).
 The CONSORT extension document explains and illustrates the principles underlying the CONSORT extension for randomised pilot and feasibility trials: